To run a Microsoft SQL Server locally on a Windows machine:

 sa (administrator) SQL Server login:

-In SQL Server Managment Studio, in the Object Explorer, expand Security > Logins and double-click sa.
+In SQL Server Management Studio, in the Object Explorer, expand Security > Logins and double-click sa.

 On the General page, choose a password for the